Six Secrets to Active Signposting Success

 Whilst there are some training courses where you can just send people away on a course and expect change to magically happen, Active Signposting is not one of them.
 GPs, Practice Managers, Clinical staff and external service providers such as Pharmacists and Physiotherapists all need to be engaged in the programme for the genuine benefits of Active Signposting to be realised.

 Almost every Practice in the country is unique in its staffing structure, patient demographics, challenges and ambitions – and a ‘one size fits all’ training programme will end up not suiting any of the Practices.
 The training programme offered by your provider should be bespoke to your specific needs.
-They should take time to understand the local dynamics of the Practice and the wider Federation or CCG within which it operates – customising the training accordingly, so that it is both relevant and valuable.
+They should take time to understand the local dynamics of the Practice, the patient community and the wider environment within which it operates – customising the training accordingly, so that it is both relevant and valuable.

 Face to Face or Online